What is Nokedli

 Nokedli (Spätzle) Maker - There are dedicated tools for shaping Nokedli.
 They work fine and quickly produce consistent results, but unless you're planning on making these a lot (or have an infinite amount of storage space in your kitchen), I usually recommend against buying such specialty tools which will most likely end up in the back of a drawer somewhere collecting dust.

-There’s not much to cooking the dough; however you want to be sure to work in small batches as overcooking the Nokedli will make them mushy.
-Once they float, give them an additional thirty seconds to ensure they’re cooked through, and transfer them to a bowl with a lid to keep them warm while you make the rest.
+There's not much to cooking the dough; however you want to be sure to work in small batches as overcooking the Nokedli will make them mushy.
+Using a large pot of water will help maintain temperature consistency.
+Once they float, give them an additional thirty seconds to ensure they're cooked through, and transfer them to a bowl with a lid to keep them warm while you make the rest.

 What to Serve with Nokedli